Sckuhzie/billy-bot/README.md

 # billy-bot

-Bot for BillyLand discord server
+Bot made for a private discord server

 [Click here to add the bot to your server](https://discord.com/oauth2/authorize?client_id=1398970502843863130&scope=bot)

-Use python 3.12
+Made with python 3.12.12

 ## Features

 - Replies with generated insults when mentioned, replied to, or randomly.
-- Randomly post "When the witcher ?".
+- Compare the current state of youtube playlist with a former saved state.

 ### Commands

 - `!ping`
-- `!toggle_witcher <true|false>` – Toggle periodic `"When the witcher ?"` posts.
 - `!save_playlist <playlist_name>` – Save the current state of a playlist (Erases previous state).
 - `!playlist_diff <playlist_name>` – Show the diff between the current state of a playlist and the saved one.
 - **Global Variables**: